gohouse/gorose/README.md

 ```

 ## Final SQL constructor, builder constructs SQL of different databases
-Currently supports mysql, sqlite3, postgres, oracle, mssql, Clickhouse and other database drivers that conform to `database/sql'interface support
+Currently supports mysql, sqlite3, postgres, oracle, mssql, Clickhouse and other database drivers that conform to `database/sql` interface support
 In this part, users are basically insensitive, sorted out, mainly for developers can freely add and modify related drivers to achieve personalized needs.

 ## binder, Data Binding Objects